“Where do I donate Legos, how to do I pack Lego sets and pieces to box and ship them?”

 Frequently Asked Questions:

 - Complete or incomplete sets?: If you have complete or nearly complete sets, there is no need to break them down.
 It’s helpful if you put each in separate plastic bags and tie them shut.
 If you include a note saying you think they are probably complete or not, that’s helpful too.
-We often try to sell the sets that have more “collectible” value and use the money for postage reimbursement, buying new sets for programs, etc. Your single donation might enable us to pay for postage for many other donations.
+We often try to sell the sets that have more “collectible” value and use the money for postage reimbursement, buying new sets for programs, etc. Your single donation might enable us to pay for postage for multiple other donations.

 - Manuals?: If you have manuals for complete sets, you can include those too.
 We don’t need manuals for incomplete sets however.